hackerb9/Tandy-Terminfo/README.md

 1. Additionally, the sequences expected for the arrow keys have been redefined to control characters.
 This is rather inconvenient as those control characters were already used for other things and it is a rather questionable decision to redefine them.
-I'd bet dollars to donuts that Radio-Shack came up with this kludge after writing a program that sends exactly one byte for each key and only realizing at the last minute that it's not always true.

 1. A final downside of using the VT52 terminfo file is that extra capabilities that TELCOM has will not be used: reverse mode, delete line, toggle status line, and hide cursor.

+Perhaps of interest is that the Model T escape sequences seem to actually be much closer to a VT52-clone called the the Heathkit H29 (Zenith Z-29) which Microsoft was known to be using at that time for development.
+For more information, see the [h19](h19.md) page.

 ### Alternate Character Set